Croeso i'r Nursery / Meithrin

 Please support your child’s development of counting, recognising numbers and shapes while you are out and about, as well as in the home

-SNACK-TIME: Snack costs £1.50 each week.
+SNACK-TIME: Snack costs £2.00 each week.
 Can parents please try to bring the money in each Monday.
-If children bring in their own snack, please make sure there is only ONE healthy snack in their labelled bag.

 Don’t forget to label any drink bottles your child brings into Nursery and that the drink is water or sugar free squash.
 Milk is available daily for all children.